-Congenital Metatarsus Adductus, Metatarsus Varus, Fofoot Adduction, Calcaneovalgus, Skewfoot
+Congenital Metatarsus Adductus, Metatarsus Varus, Forefoot Adduction, Calcaneovalgus, Skewfoot

-These anomalies are caused by internally rotated thighs, legs or feet.
-The diagnosis is very simple and baby care givers, orthotists or physiotherapists can easily specify the problem.
+These anomalies are caused by internally rotated thighs, legs, or feet.
+The diagnosis is very simple and baby caregivers, orthotics or physiotherapists can easily specify the problem.

 Prognosis of Metatarsus Adductus